 The East Penn School District is located in the Lehigh Valley’s metropolitan area which has a total population of a half million people.
 With proximity to New York City, Philadelphia, the Pocono Mountains and the New Jersey shore, East Penn is an ideal location that is experiencing residential and business growth.
 Click here for a map of the East Penn School District.
 For driving directions, click here.
 Click here for more information about the District’s buildings.
-For in-depth information about the district’s test scores, enrollment, fiscal information and student and staff celebrations, visit the EPSD Dashboard.
+For in-depth information about the district’s demographics, test scores, enrollment, personnel, and fiscal information, visit the EPSD Dashboard.

 800 Pine Street